trailofbits/test-fuzz/README.md

 ### Convenience macros

-**Warning:** These macros excluded from semantic versioning and may be removed in future versions of `test-fuzz`.
+**Warning:** These macros are excluded from semantic versioning and may be removed in future versions of `test-fuzz`.

 - **`dont_care!`**